dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Display HTML

-The `Label` class has a `TextType` property, which determines whether the `Label` object should display plain text, or HTML text.
+The <xref:Microsoft.Maui.Controls.Label> class has a `TextType` property, which determines whether the <xref:Microsoft.Maui.Controls.Label> object should display plain text, or HTML text.
 This property should be set to one of the members of the `TextType` enumeration:

-- `Text` indicates that the `Label` will display plain text, and is the default value of the `TextType` property.
+- `Text` indicates that the <xref:Microsoft.Maui.Controls.Label> will display plain text, and is the default value of the `TextType` property.
-- `Html` indicates that the `Label` will display HTML text.
+- `Html` indicates that the <xref:Microsoft.Maui.Controls.Label> will display HTML text.

-Therefore, `Label` objects can display HTML by setting the `TextType` property to `Html`, and the `Text` property to a HTML string:
+Therefore, <xref:Microsoft.Maui.Controls.Label> objects can display HTML by setting the `TextType` property to `Html`, and the `Text` property to a HTML string:

 ```csharp
 Label label = new Label